Table of Contents

 Vegetation and Ecosystems

-Existing vegetation and ecosystems influence airport design through environmental regulations and operational hazards.
-Clearing forests or grasslands must balance construction needs with ecological preservation.
+Existing vegetation and surrounding ecosystems influence airport design through environmental regulations and operational safety concerns.
+Clearing forests, grasslands, or wetlands must balance construction needs with ecological preservation and hazard mitigation.

 Wildlife Hazards